-- 64 reports on species at risk in Alberta have been published in this series since 1997, including reports on mammals, birds, fish, reptiles, amphibians, invertebrates and plants. - The reports include current information on each species' conservation biology, habitat, population, distribution, limiting factors, and management in Alberta. - The reports are used by Alberta's Endangered Species Conservation Committee, and it's Scientific Subcommittee, to recommend a legal status designation to the Minister of ASRD.
+- ACA has published 65 status reports (5 of which have been updated) on species at risk in Alberta since 1997, including reports on mammals, birds, fish, reptiles, amphibians, invertebrates and plants. - The reports include current information on each species' conservation biology, habitat, population, distribution, limiting factors, and management in Alberta. - These reports are used by Alberta's Endangered Species Conservation Committee to recommend a legal status designation to the Minister of Alberta Sustainable Resource Development.